toybila/EvenF_submission/README.md

 Please refer to the file request.py and batchrequest.py for the sample JSON formatting for the API calls.

-The endpoints can be tested with these files or you can test with postman or any other api testing software.
+The endpoints can be tested with these files or with postman or any other api testing software.

-At the background the Docker file does the following: it spins up a postgresql server and also writes files into it using python, the Dockerfile waits for the database to be healthy before attempting to right.
+At the background the Docker file does the following: it spins up a postgresql server and also writes files into it using python, the Dockerfile waits for the database to be healthy before attempting to write.

-All the files for this is included in the github repository.
+All the files for these is included in the github repository.
 Once the database is setup, the training file is executed which trains the model using logistic regression and then finally deploys the FlaskAPI server.